Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

 \section{Biofluid Analysis Methods for Micronutrient Status Assessment}

-This section describes how biofluid analysis has been leveraged to assess micronutrient status in humans.
+This section describes how biofluid analysis has been leveraged to assess micronutrient status.
 These assessment methods target particular biomarkers within a biofluid that are indicators of micronutrient status.
-Reliable biomarkers are a research challenge themselves (which AI techniques may address \cite{cote_artificial_2022}), but clinical literature shows that micronutrient biomarkers are more established and specific than macronutrient biomarkers \cite{elmadfa_developing_2014}.
-Most micronutrients have one or two specific biomarkers associated with their circulating status that are considered to be the 'gold standard' for status assessment.
-Although some gold standards are still debated, their existence makes the evaluation of novel assessment methods more straightforward.
+Reliable biomarkers are a research challenge themselves (which AI techniques may address \cite{cote_artificial_2022}), but clinical literature suggests that micronutrient biomarkers are more established and specific than macronutrient biomarkers \cite{elmadfa_developing_2014}.
+Most micronutrients have one or two specific biomarkers associated with their circulating status that are considered to be the \textit{optimal reference standard} for status assessment (Table \ref{tab: assessment}).
+Although some optimal reference standards are still debated, their existence makes the evaluation of novel assessment methods more straightforward.

+In this section we will discuss clinical biochemical analysis, followed by other innovative technologies.
+When reviewing the non-clinical methods (Sections \ref{subsec_assays} to \ref{subsec_analytic}), we particularly note what each approach claims to assess, the method by which they conduct this assessment, how their method was evaluated, and the clinical relevance of their implementation.
+Critical to accessibility is each method's platform.
+Point-of-care (PoC) devices are compact and portable enough to be deployed for use where needed, as opposed to traditional `benchtop’ technologies that are restricted to a laboratory setting.
+The term PoC is widely applicable, so we label methods more specifically to compare the advantages and disadvantages of each, while still acknowledging that they are considered PoC.
+Specifically, the terms `portable', `smartphone-based', and `wearable' all imply PoC devices but also suggest varying levels of accessibility and ubiquity.